RavenfieldCommunity/docs/en/Projects/havenm.md

 > **My game crash on splash screen**
 >
-> Check the game isn't on `beta` or `test` or any non-stable branch, then reinstall HavenM or verify imegrity of game files on Steam
+> Check the game isn't on `beta` or `test` or any non-stable branch, then reinstall HavenM by command or manually or verify imegrity of game files on Steam later

 > **Error "\* is not recongnized as the a name of cmdlet ..."**
 >